-Since their involvement with the camp began, The Royal Rangers have continually repaired and improved upon the condition of the tobacco barn including the addition of an outdoor stage.
-Interior amenities have been added for Royal Ranger use but due to insurance limitations, can’t be accessed for scouting use and are therefore not reviewed.
+During their involvement with the camp, The Royal Rangers continually repaired and improved upon the condition of the tobacco barn including the addition of an outdoor stage.

 In 2006, the speaking ring or open-air auditorium was improved upon through an Eagle Scout service project performed by Andrew Moloko of Troop 747 which added a cedar podium and bench as well as forming an improved rock and concrete fire ring.
 Fallen timber was used to build a perimeter around the area but has since returned to nature.

 Also in 2006, a small foot bridge was constructed on the nature trail near the eastern most point of the lake crossing over its the feeder creek.